Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Hit each number three times to "close" it

-The first player to close all 7 numbers wins — but only if they have equal or more points than their opponent.
-If you close everything but have fewer points, you must keep scoring until you catch up.
+First player to close all 7 numbers wins — but only if they've got equal or more points than their opponent.
+If you close everything but you're behind on points, you need to keep scoring on your opponent's open numbers until you catch up.
+This stops people just racing to close without scoring.

 Cricket Scoreboard